burkeholland/blog/content/posts/codespaces-dotfiles.md

 You can also mark the file as executable with `git update-index --chmod=+x install.sh`, but if you do that, every time you change the script file the executable bit will get flipped off and you'll have to run that command again and you will forget and get stuck in a cycle of "file is not executable" and you will subconsciously blame me and I don't need that on my conscience.

-> NOTE: After you add the install.sh with the +x (executable) bit turned on and commit, git may still show that index file as having changes.
+> NOTE: After you add the install.sh with the +x (executable) bit turned on and commit, git may still show that install.sh file as having changes.
 Reject those changes because you'll just be flipping the bit back.
 It's tedious.
 I know.

 Now commit all your files and push them to your repo.